-A call in 2009 from Elton John, whom Russell had supported in the early 1970s, led to the making of “The Union” — which also had guest appearances by Neil Young and Brian Wilson — and a 10-date tour together in 2010.
-Russell also sat in on Mr. Costello’s 2010 album, “National Ransom.”
-Then Russell, who had bought a new bus, returned to the road on his own.
+A call in 2009 from Elton John, whom Russell had supported in the early 1970s, led to the making of “The Union” album — which also had guest appearances by Neil Young and Brian Wilson — and a 10-date tour together in 2010.
+Russell also sat in on Elvis Costello’s 2010 album, “National Ransom.”
+After that Russell, who had bought a new tour bus, returned to the road on his own.

 He was inducted into the Rock and Roll Hall of Fame in 2011.
 At the ceremony, Elton John called him “the master of space and time” and added, “He sang, he wrote and he played just how I wanted to do it.”

 His website announced on November 13, 2016 in the early morning hours that Leon Russell has passed on in his sleep.
 Russell had significant health difficulties over the past five years.
 In 2010, he underwent surgery for a brain fluid leak and was treated for heart failure.
 In July of 2016, he suffered a heart attack and was scheduled for further surgery.
 He was 75.